Jim Baldridge: Biography

 Baldridge was raised in Lima, Ohio.
 He attended Shawnee High School, and is a graduate of Wright State University and Sinclair Community College.

 Baldridge began covering news at WCIT radio in Lima, Ohio, in 1964 as a senior in high school.
 He worked for several stations in the Dayton-Springfield area (including WIZE under the pseudonym "Gregg Baldwin") and served in the Army with the United States Armed Forces Radio and Television Service in the Pacific.

 Baldridge joined WHIO-TV in 1972 as a general assignment reporter.
 In 1977 Baldridge began anchoring with Dayton broadcast legend Don Wayne, whom he had grown up watching.
 He later worked alongside Cheryl McHenry and Letitia Perry.
 During his years at WHIO Jim Baldridge traveled the world to cover stories important to the Dayton area.
 Special assignments took him to China, Vietnam, Nicaragua, El Salvador, Japan, Colombia, and throughout Europe, including covering the Fall of the Berlin Wall.
 He also covered major stories in the US, such as the 1989 San Francisco earthquake and the Oklahoma City bombing, as well as many political events.

 Baldridge retired in the fall of 2009 after a career as one of the most durable local news anchors on any station in the United States.

 Dayton Air Show affiliation

 Jim Baldridge has a strong interest in aviation.
 He anchored Dayton Air Show broadcasts for 26 years from 1975.
-Since the mid-1980s, WHIO-TV's coverage of the air show has been broadcast by hundreds of stations nationwide and in several foreign countries.
+In the 1980s and 1990's, WHIO-TV's coverage of the air show was broadcast by hundreds of stations nationwide and in several foreign countries.